-KS: HVDC losses are really quite low and that’s why you have these huge power projects like in the Amazon power to Sao Paulo 6,000 kilometers away and in China you have like the Three Gorges Dam which is powering coastal cities thousands and thousands of kilometers away.
+KS: HVDC losses are really quite low and that’s why you have these huge power projects like in Brazil, the power to Sao Paulo 6,000 kilometers away and in China you have like the Three Gorges Dam which is powering coastal cities thousands and thousands of kilometers away.
 It is economically viable and they have very low losses.

 SK: Why does your cable to France go just underwater rather than dropping off in Sardinia to supply some Sardinian power?